Dallas Emergency Care for Wounds

 - You experience disorientation, high heart rate, fever, shortness of breath, or other unusual symptoms not long after receiving the wound

 Do not take chances with these symptoms.
 Visit an ER immediately for assistance.

 Latent Wound Emergencies

-One of the biggest risk factors you are exposed to with a wound, emergency and otherwise, is infection.
+One of the biggest risk factors you are exposed to with a wound or abscess, emergency and otherwise, is infection.
 Even non-emergency wounds can turn into an emergency situation if an infection takes root.